brotherelric/discord-ui/docs/source/components.rst

 ``menu_select``
 ~~~~~~~~~~~~~~~~~~~~~~

-This event will be dispatched whenever a value was selected in a :class:`~SelectedMenu`
+This event will be dispatched whenever a value was selected in a :class:`~SelectInteraction`

 A sole paremeter will be passed

-*  :class:`~SelectedMenu`: The menu where a value was selected
+*  :class:`~SelectInteraction`: The menu where a value was selected

 .. code-block::

     @client.listen()
-    def on_menu_select(menu: SelectedMenu):
+    def on_menu_select(menu: SelectInteraction):
         ...

 .. code-block::